fishyeffs/DVMA/Vulns/BadPINHash/BadPINHash.md

 ## Hashing
 Hashing is a process used to map data to a certain value.
 A hash function cannot be reversed or mapped back to its original value, and therefore cannot be considered encryption, as encryption is a two way operation (i.e. a value can be encrypted and decrypted).
 Read more about hashing versus encryption [here].

 The PIN is passed through a hash function and then the resultant hash is stored in the file `/data/data/com.example.dvma/cache`.
 The same restraints still apply, as in there are 9999 possible combinations to sort through.
+This vulnerability is an example of [insufficient cryptography].

 The SHA-512 hash is used to create the value found in `/data/data/com.example.dvma/cache`.
 [This extremely useful video] explains the SHA-512 algorithm well.
 Resources for programming a hash function can be found in the following:
 * [Python]